 - Be transparent.
 Tell people why you are seeing an advertisement, why you need to give your location, and for how long you need it.
 Instead of leaving location services on, turn off tracking automatically when you’re done with that explicit need.

-- Allow people rate the quality of what they’re seeing and the service you provide in real time.
+- Allow people to rate the quality of what they’re seeing and the service you provide in real-time.
 You’ll have better data on your service that you can use to improve it.

 - Destroy identifying individualized data as it is created.
 If you never have it, you’re never tempted to abuse it, and it can never fall into the wrong hands (either a hacker or an acquirer).

 - Default to an “opt-in” versus “opt-out” philosophy.
 It’s better for you anyway; you’ll know that your customers are truly interested in your service.
 (Bluntly, I wish this worked better than it does.
 Email (CANSPAM) and National Do Not Call do this already, although they haven’t reduced my inbox spam nor have they reduced junk calls to my mobile phone.)